 8. Body wash: Take 2 cups liquid castile soap (or any unscented body wash), 1 cup rose water, 4 tablespoons coconut oil and 20-30 drops lavender essential oil.
 Pour all the ingredients into a bottle and shake until everything is mixed well.
 Shake before every application and use as a body soap.

-11. Honey Lemon Sugar Scrub: Mix together 1/2 cup of brown sugar and 1/2 cup of salt in a bowl.
-Add 1 tablespoon lemon juice, 1 tablespoon coconut oil, 1 tablespoon honey; mix well.
+11. Honey-lemon sugar scrub: Mix together half a cup each of brown sugar and salt in a bowl.
+Add 1 tablespoon each of lemon juice, honey and coconut oil; mix well.
 Use 1-2 times a week for amazingly smooth skin!

 12. Deep moisturiser: Parched, flaky skin?
 Stir together equal parts coconut oil and olive oil.
 Add a few drops of rose or frankincense essential oil and you will have a concoction that no store-bought lotion could ever rival!

 13. It gets better: Slather the (above) concoction all over your body and drape yourself with warm bath towels.
 Stay that way until the towels have cooled.
 What do you have right there?
 A VERY luxurious full body moisturising mask.

 14. Body moisturiser: Rich in fatty acids, coconut oil makes a superb moisturiser.
 Just pull it straight out of the jar (I decant it into a pretty bottle just for an added feel-good element) and smooth all over your body while skin is still wet after a shower.
 Poof… you are a soft skinned goddess!

 15. Shaving cream: Use coconut oil instead of shaving cream – it will help smooth hair follicles for a closer, smoother shave.

 16. After-shave lotion: Coconut oil will help heal your skin after shaving and is especially great for razor burn!